 In this section you will learn what a bnd workspace is and how it relates to the Git and Eclipse workspaces.
 We will address naming and how to use a ready made enRoute workspace template from github to get all the settings we need in one go.
 At the end of this section you will have a new workspace.

 Optionally, you can learn how Eclipse, Git, enRoute, and bnd workspaces relate to each other.

 Before you start this section, make sure you’ve checked the prerequisites for OSGi enRoute on your platform.

-In the next section you learn how to setup a workspace.
+In the next section you learn how to set up a workspace.
 For this tutorial you must ensure you have a new workspace.
-If you’ve done the quickstart tutorial you might already have workspace.
-Delete it or use another name for this tutorial to not get confused.
+If you’ve done the quickstart tutorial you might already have a workspace.
+Delete it or use one with another name for this tutorial to not get confused.

 OSGi enRoute requires that you group a number of projects in a bnd workspace.
 A bnd workspace is basically a directory with a

 cnf directory.
 We start with a template workspace by getting it from git.

 This is the BETA tutorial for OSGi enRoute 2.0.0.
 To use the right workspace template,